-Although our group is primarily focused on serving Christian graduate students and post docs at JHU, our activities are certainly not restricted in any way.
-We hope that grad students, undergrads, and non-students will feel equally welcome at our meetings.
+Although our group is primarily focused on serving Christian graduate students and postdoctoral scholars at JHU, our activities are certainly not restricted in any way.
+We hope that graduate students, undergraduate students, and non-students will feel equally welcome at our meetings.
 We also want to be a place where persons of all beliefs and backgrounds can freely come to learn about God and the Bible or to participate in any of our activities.

 There is no official “membership” in GCF and no list of requirements for participation.

-If you are an undergrad looking for a group specializing in college-age students, consider Hopkins Christian Fellowship, our sister organization for undergrads at JHU.
+If you are an undergraduate looking for a group specializing in college-age students, consider Hopkins Christian Fellowship, our sister organization for undergraduates at JHU.
 But you are welcome to participate in our group regardless.

 The efforts of our group are intended to work toward the following four purposes:

 - To worship and glorify God by being faithful to Him and obeying His commands.

 - To provide fellowship primarily, but not exclusively, for graduate students and postdoctoral scholars.

 - To equip the members of the fellowship through God’s Word to better integrate our faith with our academic fields, to develop our God-given gifts and talents, and to discern God’s will for our future endeavors.